-Once you have your plan’s structure in place you’ll need to add meat to the bone.
+You must add meat to the bone once you have your plan’s structure.
 But how do you write a business plan for your startup that will put you in a position to succeed?

 Of course, this service also provides a useful blog that includes articles and posts concerning how to write a startup business plan and steps to turn it into reality.
 So feel free to read it and get a piece of useful information.